jakenguyen0118/ruby-classes-lecture/ruby-classes-part2/README.md

 my_recipe.cook
 ```

 Here the Child class (`FishRecipe`) inherits from the Parent class (`Recipe`).
-The child class overrides the Parent class cook method.
+The child class inherits and extends the Parent class cook method.

 Within the Child class cook method, we call super which will call the cook method from the Parent class Recipe.